 - a remedy (objection) under Article 33(1) is lodged with the court that issued the Preservation Order.
 That court is a local court or a district court.
 It rules on the remedy (Article 54 in conjunction with Article 239 ZIZ);

-- a remedy under Article 34(1) is lodged with the local court which issued the securing order (by means of a preliminary or temporary injunction) on the basis of a Preservation Order of another Member State and served it on the payment transaction organisation.
-It rules on the remedy (Article 54 in conjunction with Article 239 ZIZ);
+- a remedy under Article 34(1) is lodged with the Local Court in Maribor, which issued the securing order (by means of a preliminary measure or interim measure) on the basis of a Preservation Order of another Member State and served it on the payment transaction organisation.
+It rules on the remedy (Article 279f ZIZ);

 The courts with which an appeal is to be lodged, the period of time within which such an appeal must be lodged under national law and the event marking the start of that period (Article 37):